 - A team may dress an unlimited number of players for regional tournaments.

 - The plaque for the region winner will be shipped to the Region Champion the week of Spring Fling.

 - Video taping or filming is permitted as long as the taping or filming is for private use or use by the two schools involved and not for public or commercial use.
 Individuals will not be allowed to use tripods in the stands.
 A school taping or filming its own game may use a tripod.
 A school will not be allowed to tape or film a game unless its team is involved in the game.
 All taping or filming by a school may be approved by the local Game Director and the Game Director shall assign space, when available, from which to tape or film.

 Any media entity or school wishing to videostream or tape delay any part of the region tournament must get permission from the tournament director.
 If such permission is granted, a minimum fee of $250 (tape delay) or $500 (live telecast/videostream) is required.
 The fee will be paid to the game director and shall be included as part of the gate receipts.

 It is important that the coach of the team winning the regional tournament game contact the TSSAA Office immediately following the game to report the score and winner of the game using one of the following options:

-Voice Mail: (877) 395-5091 (Please be sure to select Softball when reporting your information and include your Class, Region, Game Winner & Score.)
+Voice Mail: (877) 395-5091 (Please be sure to select Soccer when reporting your information and include your Class, Region, Game Winner & Score.)

-Text Message: (707) 200-4073 (Please be sure to include Softball along with your Class, Region, Game Winner & Score in your text message.
-Example: SB A 6 Winner Score.)
+Text Message: (707) 200-4073 (Please be sure to include Soccer along with your Class, Region, Game Winner & Score in your text message.
+Example: Sc A-AA 6 Winner Score.)

 Fax: (615) 889-0544